 I truly believe that all the ceremonies and offerings have an impact on Bali.
 Every prayer offered has power.
 There still remains a feeling of magic here and it is because of all the energy that is created by the Balinese people and their daily rituals.

 What is your future vision for Bali?

 I don’t really know at this point.
 I want to be optimistic, but I see the Balinese culture being diminished.
 Bali is being populated by so many people from other islands and other cultures.
 Huge projects are being built which do not benefit the Balinese people in any way.
-I worry what will happen when they have sold their lands and have nothing left.
+I worry about what will happen when they have sold their lands and have nothing left.
 What will the next generation do?
-Also we do have the problem of infrastructure and the huge impact of tourism.
+Also, we do have the problem of infrastructure and the huge impact of tourism.
 Even if the water shortages and power shortages are addressed, what will become of the culture and traditions which make Bali what it is?
 We can only hope for the best and support this beautiful culture that is Bali.